EHS-isnubi/Check-PasswordAge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This script is used to check the password age of a user.
-If the password is older than 180 days, the script will send an email to the administrator
+If the password is older than 180 days, it will alert the administrator on Centreon.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>